 - Carrots: You’ll need two carrots for this recipe.

-- Yellow onion: You’ll need one medium yellow onion.
+- Onion: You’ll need one medium yellow pr white onion.

 - Tomato paste: To thicken the soup up.